Medical expert of the article

 - Inflammatory myositis and statin-induced myopathy.

-- Gout and calcium pyrophosphate dihydrate (CPPD) crystal deposition disease.
+- Gout and calcium pyrophosphate dihydrate crystal deposition disease (CPPD).

-- Overuse or degenerative shoulder abnormalities such as osteoarthritis, rotator cuff tendonitis and tendon rupture, adhesive capsulitis.
+- Overuse or degenerative shoulder pathology such as osteoarthritis, rotator cuff tendinitis and tendon rupture, adhesive capsulitis.

-- Diseases of the cervical spine, for example, osteoarthritis, radiculopathy.
+- Diseases of the cervical spine, such as osteoarthritis, radiculopathy.

 - Obstructive sleep apnea.